samsammurphy/6S_emulator/README.md

 ### Usage

-Checkout the jupyter notebook for a basic example of atmospheric correction.
+The jupyter notebook has a basic example of atmospheric correction.